tilledminds/OPNsense-Dashboard-2025/README.md

 `sudo pkg install telegraf`

-After that, use this command
+After that, use these commands.
+The first, enables Telegraf to start on boot, and the second, adds Telegraf to sudoers and restricts nopasswd to only what Telegraf needs to run as root.

-`printf 'telegraf_user="root" \ntelegraf_group="wheel" \ntelegraf_enable="YES"' > /etc/rc.conf.d/telegraf`
+`printf 'telegraf_enable="YES"' > /etc/rc.conf.d/telegraf`

-This will create a config file for Telegraf to start on boot and run as root.
+`printf 'telegraf ALL=(root) NOPASSWD: /sbin/pfctl -s info,/usr/local/bin/telegraf_pfifgw.php,/usr/local/bin/telegraf_temperature.sh' >> /usr/local/etc/sudoers`

 You will need the [telegraf config](config/telegraf.conf) file.